 By increasing the depth of focus and enhancing the quality of vision, cataract eye surgery has the potential to make patients less dependent on eyeglasses.

 A cataract is a clouding of the natural lens inside the eye.
 Just as a dirty camera lens can spoil a picture, a cataract can prevent light from focusing clearly inside the eye.
 Cataracts develop in almost everyone sooner or later.
 The most common cause of cataracts is aging.
-Other factors are injury, excessive sunlight, toxic chemicals, changes in your body's metabolism, or drugs.
+Other factors are an injury, excessive sunlight, toxic chemicals, changes in your body's metabolism, or drugs.

 Cataracts can be diagnosed only by a thorough eye examination.
 An eye care practitioner must determine whether a cataract or other eye disorder may be affecting a patient's vision.
 The total health of your eyes and the quality of your eyesight are thoroughly examined.
 First, your vision is checked.
 Then a slit lamp is used to look inside your eye.
 Other devices may be used to determine if glare interferes with your vision.